flocc-net/flocc/README.md

 algorithm (in Compiler.Types2) needs to be checked to make sure it properly conforms to the one given in Chapter 5.
 In particular, the normalization function must implement the down-arrow algorithm in Chapter 5.
-If you are interested in forking, using, adapting the code, please do get in touch by emailing developer@flocc.net.
+If you are interested in forking, using, adapting the code, please do get in touch by emailing developer at flocc dot net.

 More information:
 For more information please see http://www.flocc.net/ and particularly